Ethiel97/realtime_todo/README.md

 3. Run `php artisan key:generate` to generate a key for the app
 4. Set up your [pusher account](https://dashboard.pusher.com/accounts/sign_up)
 5. Set up your database in your `.env`
+6. Run `php artisan migrate` to build your database with tables
-6. Execute `npm run dev` to build project assets
+7. Execute `npm run dev` to build project assets
-7. Execute `php artisan serve` to run the project in your browser
+8. Execute `php artisan serve` to run the project in your browser
-8. See the [tutorial](https://pusher.com/tutorials/search-laravel-vue) for useful notes
+9. See the [tutorial](https://pusher.com/tutorials/search-laravel-vue) for useful notes

 ### Prerequisites